mapaction/mapactionpy_controller/README.md

 > python data_search.py -r example/product_bundle_example.json -c example/cmf_description.json
 ```
 This command will output an updated recipe file with the
-If the ouput file parameter (-o) is specificed than the updated recipe will be output to that file.
+If the ouput file parameter (-o) is specified than the updated recipe will be output to that file.
 Otherwise the updated recipe is sent to stdout.

 Tests
 =====